kuertzva/Episode_Picker/README.md

 This is an in progress personal project.
 As of now, the core functionality appears to work just fine, but other features like the suggestions are more of a prototype at this stage.
 While unfinished, I am currently setting aside this project to learn other projects.

+Note this runs pretty slow.
+I'm using the free heroku hosting, so it is just limited.

 It would be greatly appreciated if you send any bugs to vincent.kuertz@gmail.com.

 ### How to use